Frequently Asked Questions

 What kinds of international experiences do you offer?

 We offer Level I and Level II fieldwork opportunities for Occupational Therapist and Occupational Therapy Assistant students, in accordance to their program requirements.
+We also work with students who wish to complete a doctoral project at CRECER.
 We also offer volunteer opportunities to Occupational Therapists, Physical Therapists and other healthcare professionals.
 Additionally, we arrange group tours and international immersion experiences, which are often incorporated into Level I fieldwork experiences.

 When can I go?